Ridireacht/PrimeNumbers/README.md

 - [X] Write a method to find all prime numbers within the range of 2 given numbers ***(done 11.04.2022)***
   - [X] Implement input of range ends
   - [X] Add checks to those inputs
-  - [X] Make calculation method itself (with just an enumeration for now)
+  - [X] Make calculation method itself (trial division)
   - [X] Add output of values calculated
-- [ ] Prove your calculations to be valid with unit tests
+- [ ] Prove calculations to be valid and optimize the algorithm itself
 - [ ] Optimize function with multi-threading
 - [ ] Make it save the result in a database, and if calculations were ever done once, make it use data from database instead of recalculating numbers already known
 - [ ] Make the DB calls asynchronous with async/await